luuisotorres/Credit-Card-Fraud-Detection/README.md

 - how cheap would a false positive be?<br><br>

-- Would we keep the Ada Boost Classifier with the best performance in detecting frauds, while also detecting a lot of false positives or should we use the Random Forest Classifier, who also performed pretty well identifiying frauds (82.50% recall) and reduced the number of false positives (0.02% of genuine transactions flagged as fraud).
+- Would we keep the Ada Boost Classifier with the best performance in detecting frauds, while also detecting a lot of false positives or should we use the Random Forest Classifier, who also performed pretty well identified frauds (82.50% recall) and reduced the number of false positives (0.02% of genuine transactions flagged as fraud).
 But that would also imply in a larger number of fraudsters getting away with it and customers being mistakenly charged...<br><br>

 These questions and a deeper understading of how the business works and how we want to approach solving a problem using machine learning are fundamental for a decision-making process to choose whether or not if we're willing to deal with a larger number of false positives to detect the largest amount of frauds as possible.